tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

      s "midi" # midichan 1
 ```

-This `takeArp'` function lets you dramatically change the melody by changing either the trig function, its numeric range, its frequency (with `slow` or `fast`), its segmentation, the scale itself, the number of values taken, and the rhythmic onsets (specified here using `struct`).
+This `takeArp'` function lets you dramatically change the melody by changing either the trig function, its numeric range, its frequency (with `slow` or `fast`), its segmentation, the scale itself, the number of values stored in the `nTake` counter, and the rhythmic onsets (specified here using `struct`).

-This is not the exact code I used for the melody (I lost the code with `:q!` in vim) but it is close.
+This is not the exact code I used for the melody (I lost the code with `:q!` in vim) but it is very close.

 I'll briefly go over chords, bass, and production before highlighting the next two tracks.
 This section goes into a bit of microtonal theory, then plug-ins and techniques used for production.